 About KI Science Park

 Karolinska Institutet is one of the world’s leading medical universities and Sweden’s largest center for medical education and research.
-According to KI’s strategy 2030, KI will be a driving force in the development of Swedish Life Science and actively contribute to campus development in Solna and Flemingsberg.
+According to KI’s strategy 2030, Karolinska Institutet will be a driving force in the development of Swedish Life Science and actively contribute to campus development in Solna and Flemingsberg.
 In order for research to be applied, a functioning infrastructure and a constructive collaboration between business, the public sector and academia are required.
-KI Science Park as part of Karolinska Institutet’s innovation system contributes to this with a focus on strengthening interaction between the area’s actors – so-called Triple Helix collaboration.
+Karolinska Institutet Science Park as part of Karolinska Institutet’s innovation system contributes to this with a focus on strengthening interaction between the area’s actors – so-called Triple Helix collaboration.

 Biomedicum, Karolinska Institutet’s new research building, completed in 2018, resulted in 45,000 square meters of laboratory and office space being vacated on Campus Solna.
-There is now a unique opportunity to gather the leading activities in Life Science in the field and develop the KI Science Park community to the next level.
-In close connection with academic research, education and healthcare, a complete concept is offered.
-In the area there are modern office and laboratory premises, co-working, meeting places and entire houses – all as needed and in close collaboration between KI Science Park, Akademiska Hus, KI Innovations and KI.
+There is now a unique opportunity to gather the leading Life Science companies and develop the Karolinska Institutet Science Park community to the next level.
+In close connection with academic research, education and healthcare, a complete science park concept is offered.
+In the area there are modern office and laboratory premises, co-working, meeting places för startups, scale-ups and large companies who wish to be part of a creative, business and scientific context.
+The campus development is done in close collaboration between Karolinska Institutet Science Park, Akademiska Hus, Karolinska Institutet Innovations and Karolinska Institutet.

 Owners and financiers